dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## draft-hardt-xauth-protocol-02

-- text clean up
+- handles are now URIs
-- removed discovery from sequence diagram
+- the
-- renamed
+- the collection of claims and authorizations are a Grant
-- GS Endpoint is identifier for GS.
-Decouple GS Endpoint from OIDC issuer.
+-

 # Comparison with OAuth 2.0 and OpenID Connect